-Instagram is a perfect example of a responsive design work, with all the micro-interactions included.
+Instagram is a perfect example of responsive design work, with all the micro-interactions included.

+This mobile design best practice was used well before 2022 but still remains at the top.
 In spite of everything and previously mentioned mobile app UX design guidelines, designers often forget there are two planes where the development actually happens - x and y, those are vertical and horizontal dimensions respectively.
 They also are called linear and lateral thinking (according to the Interaction Design Foundation).
-One of the ux best practices of a mobile app is when the interaction with the in-app content is organized both horizontally and vertically; as every type of content is created for a different type of user cooperation.
+One of the UX best practices of a mobile app is when the interaction with the in-app content is organized both horizontally and vertically; as every type of content is created for a different type of user cooperation.

 For instance, Apple's double tap on the home button makes the content appear lower on the screen

 When it comes to the Y plane, the swipes and gestures committed are examples of vertical interaction.

 6. Interaction with the lists on mobile.